Special Educational Needs and Disabilities (SEND)

 Q-Who is in charge of SEND in your school?

 A-Teachers are responsible for the progress that all children make in their class.
 All members of staff contribute to identifying SEND and supporting those with SEND.
-The SENCo, Mrs Mili Wright, has the responsibility of the day to day management of SEND.
+The SENCo, Mrs Jane Rawson, has the responsibility of the day to day management of SEND.
 The SENCo assists class teachers and parents in developing inclusive practice, designing further adaptations and accessing specialist resources if they are needed.
 The school also has a Link Governor, Mrs Kate Cole, who has responsibility for SEND.

 Q-How do I know if my child has SEND, how is it identified?